 Our business, structure and supply chains

 The Breedon Group is the largest independent construction materials company in the UK and Ireland.
-In April 2018 the Breedon Group acquired the Lagan group of companies which extended its operating activities into Northern Ireland and the Republic of Ireland.
-The Group manufactures and sells for resale or consumption into the UK and Irish market, the following: cement, aggregates (including decorative aggregates), asphalt, ready-mixed concrete, concrete products and mortar.
+The Group manufactures and sells for resale or consumption into the UK and Irish market, the following: cement, aggregates (including decorative aggregates), asphalt, ready-mixed concrete, Welsh slate, concrete products, clay products and mortar.
 The Group also operates contract surfacing businesses in Northern Ireland, the Republic of Ireland, central England and throughout Scotland.

-Due to the enlarged footprint in which the Breedon Group now operates, the areas from which it sources its goods and services has extended.
-These are still predominantly from within the UK, but there is now an extended reach within the Republic of Ireland.
-Some imported cementitious products and specialist capital items are still being sourced from Europe.
-Bitumen is now being purchased and resold through Whitemountain and Lagan, and the raw materials are sourced in Europe.
+The areas which we source goods and services is predominantly from within the UK, but also from the Republic of Ireland.
+Some imported cementitious products and specialist capital items are sourced from elsewhere in Europe.
+Bitumen is purchased and resold through Whitemountain and Lagan, and the raw materials are sourced in Europe.

 The Breedon Group is opposed to slavery and human trafficking wherever it might occur, and we have a number of policies in place to mitigate and manage the risk of such practices occurring in any of our businesses or our supply chain irrespective of the jurisdiction in which they operate.

 Our Code of Business Conduct applies to all employees in all our business jurisdictions (“the Code”) and it reinforces our values and provides guidance so that our employees and business associates are fully aware of what is expected of them.